tinyclub/linux-lab/README.md

 qemu-ARCH-static, please enable `QEMU_US=1` in board specific Makefile and rebuild it.

-If QEMU and QTOOL specified, the one in prebuilt will be used in advance.
+If QEMU and QTOOL specified, the one in prebuilt/ will be used in advance of one installed in system, but the first used is the one just compiled if exists.

-While porting to newer kernel, Linux 5.0 hangs during boot on qemu 2.5, after compiling a newer qemu 2.12.0, no hang exists. please take notice such issue in the future kernel upgrade.
+While porting to newer kernel, Linux 5.0 hangs during boot on qemu 2.5, after compiling a newer qemu 2.12.0, no hang exists. please take notice of such issue in the future kernel upgrade.

 ### Using external toolchain